 Where to Obtain an Oregon Birth Certificate

-You can request an Oregon birth record search and certificate pretty easily by mail, phone or online.
-Oregon charges a $25 non-refundable fee for each birth certificate.
+You can request Oregon birth records search online, as well as by mail or phone.
+The state charges a $25 non-refundable fee for each birth certificate.
 You can pay an additional $5 for a full-image version.
-Oregon also offers expedited services through the mail and online, but you will pay extra.
+It also offers expedited services through the mail and online, but you will pay extra.

 You must pay your fee with a check or money order only, made out to OHA/Vital Records.